MillennialInvestments/MyMI-Media/writable/MyMI-Media/Campaigns/Plan-For-Retirement/video-script.md

 **Scene 3:** Split screen: free vs premium feature highlights.

 **Narrator:** "Whether you're saving a little or a lot, MyMI Wallet guides your path to a secure future."

+**Narrator:** "Prepare for retirement with confidence—explore both free and premium planning tools in MyMI Wallet."